 - Blogger just added or removed a coded termination point, in an effort to observe the blogging process in general, and to diagnose the cause of a previously reported problem.

 If you see a bX code, you're welcome to try to diagnose your problems - and to correct the problems in your blog, when you find any to correct.
 Try a differential analysis, if you're willing and able.

-But like signs forbidding the presence of elephants, though, keep a proper perspective.
-Don't ascribe any special effectiveness to the signs, and let other folks tell you, authoritatively, what is wrong with your blog, based upon their own personal experience with their own blog.
+Like signs forbidding the presence of elephants, though, keep a proper perspective.
+Don't ascribe any special effectiveness to the signs, and let other folks tell you, authoritatively, what is wrong with your blog, based only upon their own personal experience with their own blog.